jjvanzon/JJs-Reference-Architecture/layers.md

 Perpendicular Layers
 --------------------

-The subdivision into data, business and presentation is just about the most important subdivision in software design.
-But there are other additional layers, called perpendicular layers:
+The subdivision into [data](#data-layer), [business](#business-layer) and [presentation](#presentation-layer) is fundamental in this software architecture.
+But there can be other additional layers, called *perpendicular* layers:

 <img src="images/perpendicular-layers.png" width="325" />

+### Perpendicular

+At the bottom are the previously discussed [Data](#data-layer), [Business](#business-layer) and [Presentation](#presentation-layer) layers, layed down flat on their side.
+The perpendicular layers are rotated 90 degrees and placed right onto the main layering.
+That's why these layers are said to be perpendicular.

+### Framework

-The Framework layer consists of API's that could support any aspect of software development, so could be used in any part of the layering.
-That is why it stretches right from Data to Presentation in the diagram.
+The *Framework* layer consists of API's that could support any aspect of software development, so could be used in any part of the layering.
+That is why it stretches right from *Data* to *Presentation* in the [diagram](#perpendicular-layers).

+### Infrastructure

-Infrastructure is things like security, network connections and storage.
-The infrastructure can be seen as part at the outer end of the data layer and part at the outer end of the [presentation](#presentation-layer) layer, because the outer end of the data layer is actually performing the reading and writing from specific data source.
-However it is the [presentation](#presentation-layer) layer in which the final decision is made what the infrastructural context will be.
-The rest of the code operates independent of the infrastructure and only the top-level project determines what the context will be.
+*Infrastructure* is things like security, network connections and storage.

+The infrastructure can be seen as part at the outer end of the [data layer](#data-layer) and part at the outer end of the [presentation](#presentation-layer) layer, because the outer end of the [data layer](#data-layer) is actually performing the reading and writing from specific data source.
-`< TODO: Encorporate this phrase: It is hard to explain what the position of infrastructure is in the architecture.
-One thing you can say is that the infrastructure should be loose coupled. >`

-Services expose business logic through a network interface, often through the SOAP protocol.
-A service might also expose a presentation model to the outside world.
-Because it is about a specific network / communication protocol, the service layer is considered part of the infrastructure too.
+However it is the [presentation layer](#presentation-layer) in which the final decision is made what the infrastructural context will be.
+The rest of the code tends to operates independent of the infrastructure in this architecture and only the top-level project determines what the context will be.

+### Infrastructure Loosely Coupled

+The infrastructure tends to be loosely coupled in this software architecture.
+Let's take [user right management](aspects.md#security) an example.

-Another funny thing about infrastructure, for example user right management, is that a program navigation model in the [`Presenter`](patterns.md#presenter) layer can actually adapt itself to what rights the user has.
-In that respect the platform-independent [presentation](#presentation-layer) layer is dependent on the infrastructure, which is a paradox.
-The reason the [`Presenter`](patterns.md#presenter) layer is platform-independent is that it communicates with the infrastructure using an interface, that may have a different implementation depending on the infrastructural context in which it runs.
+[User right management](aspects.md#security) can alter the program navigation model in the [`Presenter`](patterns.md#presenter) layer, adapting it to what rights the user has.

+In that respect the platform-independent [presentation layer](#presentation-layer) is dependent on the *infrastructure*, which is a paradox.
+The reason the [`Presenter`](patterns.md#presenter) layer is platform-independent after all, is that it communicates with the infrastructure using an `interface`, that may have a different *implementation* depending on the infrastructural context in which it runs.

+### Services

+What's meant with *services* in this architecture, is exposing [business logic](#business-layer) through a network interface, like with the `SOAP` protocol.

+A service might also expose a [presentation](#presentation-layer) model to the outside world.

+Because *services* are about a specific network / communication protocol here, this *service* layer might be considered part of the *infrastructure* too.

 Alternatives